-For regular folks that simply want to improve their conditioning and lose body fat, the Air Bike can certainly be a vehicle that drives the results you’re looking for, but to avoid overtraining and boredom, you’ll want to be a little more calculated in how you implement the Air Bike.
+For regular folks that simply want to improve their conditioning/recovery and lose body fat, the Air Bike can certainly be a vehicle that drives the results they’re looking for, but to avoid overtraining and boredom, you’ll want to be a little more calculated in how you implement the Air Bike.

-Here are some options to consider:
+Here are some options to consider.

-Aerobic System: Cardiac Output Method
+The Aerobic System: Cardiac Output Method

 The Cardiac Output Method helps improve oxygen supply by increasing the efficiency of how well the heart can deliver oxygen and by developing the peripheral vascular network.

-Anaerobic Lactic: Lactic Power Intervals
+Anaerobic Glycolytic: Power Intervals

-Lactic power output is an essential component of prolonged high energy output.
+Glycolytic power output is an essential component of prolonged high energy output.
 This method works by stimulating an increase in the enzymes involved in anaerobic glycolysis and shifting the metabolism of working muscles to rely more on anaerobic vs. aerobic metabolism.

-Anaerobic Alactic: Alactic Power Intervals
+Anaerobic ATP-PC Power Intervals

 Keep in mind that higher-threshold work should NOT be done in back-to-back sessions, but rather you should separate those sessions by 72 hours.
 These are just three options for each system; there is a variety of measures you could use, but these three will certainly help get you on your way.